Testimonial Image

 Follicular lymphoma survivor

-I became interested in Bourne Water Dragons when I picked up a leaflet last year at the Jigsaw Unit at Bournemouth University Hospital Dorset (UHD), where I received immunotherapy for follicular lymphoma.
-In my mind, I was trying to get fit but really wasn't up to it physically or mentally.
+I became interested in Bourne Water Dragons when I picked up a leaflet a couple of years ago at the Jigsaw Unit, Bournemouth University Hospital Dorset (UHD), where I was receiving immunotherapy treatment for follicular lymphoma.
+At that time, in my mind, I was trying to get fit but really wasn’t up to it physically or mentally.

-One year later, I have now joined the group, and we go out on the tranquil river Stour every Sunday morning at 9.30 and Thursday evening at 6.00 pm.
-The weather has been brilliant for my first three taster sessions.
+One year later, I joined the group for three taster sessions, and can really say that it helped me to cope with living life with cancer.
+We go out on the tranquil River Stour every Sunday morning at 9.30 and Thursday evening at 6.00 pm, weather permitting.

-I absolutely love it.
+I absolutely loved it.
 A dragon boat is a long boat with a crew of 16 or more people, 22 being the maximum.
+BWD have two boats, a big one and a smaller one.
 We sit in twos and face the front of the boat (not like rowing).
-Not really being a water lover and never having done anything like this before, I was a little nervous at first but was soon put at ease by my companions, helping to get me in and out of the vessel, instructing, guiding and directing.
+Not really being a water lover and never having done anything like this before, I was a little nervous at first but was soon put at ease by my companions, helping to get me in and out of the vessel, instructing, guiding, and directing.

-Getting out on the river has a wonderful calming effect.
-The scenery is beautiful: seeing the land from a different perspective.
+Getting out on the river is simply a joy and has a wonderful calming effect.
+The scenery is beautiful, seeing the land from a different perspective.
 We bring a smile to everyone we pass, whether they are on lavish large yachts, more humble hire boats, or paddleboards.
-All give a cheery "good morning" or wave.
-The exercise is glorious, and we work rhythmically as a team, following the instructions from the helm at the back, who tells us when to slow down, stop, go backwards, etc. There are certain words for certain things that I am getting used to (terminology).
-Everyone helps to get the boat ready to be launched and take it out of the water on return.
+All give a cheery “good morning” or wave.
+The exercise is glorious, and we work rhythmically as a team, following the instructions from the helm at the back, who tells us when to slow down, stop, go backwards, etc. There are certain words for certain things that I got used to (terminology).
+Everyone helps to get the boat ready to be launched and to take it out of the water on return.
 Then, the session is followed by a sociable cup of tea or coffee.

 It is a sport that one can get lost in.
 Your mind clears, and you can absolutely live the moment… very special.
 Sometimes, we have a drummer at the front who beats the rhythm of the strokes, and that adds to the experience.